 Healthy adults can develop ataxia as a result of a head injury or a hemorrhage.
 A form called temporary ataxia can also develop in adults who have had too much to drink, manifesting as a loss of coordination and a bad hangover.
 It’s also important to note that alcohol in general kills some cells in the cerebellum, so the more you drink, the more serious the ataxia can get.6

 In older adults, ataxia is often diagnosed after a particularly bad fall that may happen for no apparent reason.
 Uncontrolled eye movements, Parkinson’s disease, and hearing loss – symptoms usually associated with old age – often develop simultaneously.
 Some elderly patients can benefit from surgery depending on the cause of ataxia,7 so it is important to get even minor disruptions in movements checked out by a doctor.

-The first step towards any successful treatment is a correct diagnosis, which is why it is so important to see a doctor if you start exhibiting symptoms.
+Ataxia itself can’t be cured, but once the underlying cause of the condition is treated, it might go away on its own.
+And the first step towards any successful treatment is a correct diagnosis, which is why it is so important to see a doctor if you start exhibiting symptoms.
 A loss of body balance may be quickly perceived by adults, but not by children.
 Depending on the root cause, a holistic approach can be useful in treating ataxia.
 In Ayurveda, a treatment called Panchakarma, a five-fold cleansing procedure using massage and herbal oils, has shown to improve symptoms in about two weeks.8 Coordinative training and physiotherapy can help improve symptoms in cases of cerebellar ataxia.9

 Since it might be difficult to get children engaged in physiotherapy, there’s another way to alleviate their symptoms – by playing video games!
 One study found that video games involving whole-body coordination could take the place of coordinative physiotherapy and significantly improve ataxia symptoms.10